 - Find testing as soon as possible at your nearest public health clinic, primary care provider, or sexual health clinic.
 Call ahead and tell them you may be having symptoms of Monkeypox and would like testing.
 If you would like assistance with making that call please email us at email@example.com or call or text us at: 612-424-2231.

 - Document your symptoms by taking photos, noting when you first showed symptoms, and keeping track of what symptoms you are experiencing.

-What If I Was Exposed To Monkeypox?
+What If I Was Exposed To Mpox?

-How Do I Prevent Monkeypox?
+How Do I Prevent Mpox?

 General Prevention and Harm Reduction

 - Wash your hands frequently or use an alcohol-based hand sanitizer

 - Disinfect surfaces touched by someone with uncovered Mpox lesions.

 - Do not handle towels, bedding, or clothing used by someone with Mpox.